 - Why?
 Vitamin C is most effective when applied directly onto clean skin—it needs an acidic environment to penetrate deeply.

-- Follow with niacinamide to help calm and balance the skin, reducing potential irritation from the acidity of vitamin C.
+- Follow with niacinamide to help calm and balance the skin, reducing potential irritation from the acidity of vitamin C. This layering can be complemented by understanding the role of ceramides in skincare to further strengthen your skin barrier.

 - This is the derm-approved method for most skin types.